0-8-15/beaver/README.md

-Onetierzero
+Beaver
 ===========

-Onetierzero is a fork from zerotier just before the license change.
+Beaver (formerly onetierzero) is a fork from zerotier just before the license change.
 Hence GPLv3 or later.

 ## ISSUES